 - Prostate cancer in three generations on the same side of the family

-- Two or more close relatives (father, brother, son, grandfather, uncle, nephew) on the same side of the family diagnosed with prostate cancer before age 55
+- Two or more close relatives, such as a father, brother, son, grandfather, uncle or nephew, on the same side of the family diagnosed with prostate cancer before age 55

-If a man has a first-degree relative (father, brother, son) with prostate cancer, his risk of developing prostate cancer is two to three times higher than the average risk.
+If a man has a first-degree relative, meaning a father, brother or son, with prostate cancer, his risk of developing prostate cancer is two to three times higher than the average risk.
 This risk increases with the number of relatives diagnosed with prostate cancer.

 Agent Orange exposure.
 The U.S. Department of Veterans Affairs lists prostate cancer as a disease associated with exposure to Agent Orange , a chemical used during the Vietnam War.